dacap/clip/README.md

 ## Features

-* Copy/paste UTF-8 text on Windows and Mac OS X.
+* Copy/paste UTF-8 text on Windows and OS X.
+* Copy/paste user-defined data on Windows and OS X.

 ## Example